AWS Lambda Base64 Encoded Request Body/Response Body

 or application/x-www-form-urlencoded

-For the wildcard case like application/*
+For wildcard patterns like application/*

-So using application/*
+.
+This means using application/*

-in binary media type setting will convert the request body with Content-Type header application/x-www-form-urlencoded
+will convert request bodies with Content-Type headers like application/x-www-form-urlencoded

 , application/json